reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ### rOpenSci
 [rOpenSci](https://ropensci.org/about/) is an organization whose mission is to make scientific data retrieval reproducible.
 There is rOpenSci [Educators Collaborative:  What Educational Resources Work Well and Why?](https://ropensci.org/blog/2018/07/25/educollab-resources/) which provides resources to educators of the R language.

+### satRdays
+[satRdays](https://satrdays.org/) are free/cheap accessible R conferences being organised by the community for the community.
+The R Consortium is a global sponsor.

 ### R Communities Connected Network
 Below is a network of the R communities.
 We can see there is a tight network of collaboration.